Taweilo/Credit_Line_Increase_Model/README.md

 *Real world risks*: From the model and computed AIR values, it's safe to say that the model's discrimination is not fully remediated.
 Using a biased model in the real world could have a severe negative impact.
 In this case, there might be an instance where the model makes a biased decision to not grant a credit line increase to a hispanic or black person as compared to white or asian.
-Denying a credit line increase could potentially impact their credit scores.
-And credit scores further influence several decisions such as getting approved for credit cards, auto loans, home loans, and interest rates.
+Denying a credit line increase could potentially impact their credit scores and credit scores further influence several decisions such as getting approved for credit cards, auto loans, home loans, and interest rates.

 #### **2. Potential uncertainities relating to the impacts of using the model:**